single-spa/single-spa.js.org/docs/starting-from-scratch.md

   start()
 ```

-The third argument to registerApplication, `activityFunction`, must be a pure function.
+The third argument to `registerApplication()`, `activityFunction`, must be a pure function.
 The function is provided window.location as the first argument, and returns a truthy value whenever the application should be active.
 Most commonly, the activity function determines if an application is active by looking at window.location/the first param.

 Since `home` will be our root component, we can set the `activityFunction` to be our root path.

 ```js